ericschulz/banditdata/README.md

-Bandits Experiment
+Now what?

 > Eric Schulz.
-May 2022.
+June 2022.
-> A simple bandit experiment.
-Code is legacy.
-Please forgive.
+> You've collected your data, now what?

 ##  Current experiment